cephi-sui/dotfiles/README.md

 ```
 timedatectl set-timezone "America/New_York"
 ```
+### Update Keyring

-Update keyring in case the ISO is out of date.
+In case the ISO is out of date.
 ```
 pacman -Sy archlinux-keyring
 ```